lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-before-you-apply/check-before-you-apply.md

 ## Considerations for the service

-To support the design of the service, consider:
+To understand our users, consider:

-* if a policy or legal framework determines a user’s access to the service
 * the life event that triggered the need for the service
 * other services the user is using or has been signposted from - we can link services together so the user doesn't need to
+* whether users are able to navigate back to Essex.gov.uk
+* whether the service is high risk or the situation is exceptional.
+If yes consider whether users need to go through to check eligibility
+* the best channel to offer a quick response

+To keep the user informed, consider:

+* if a policy or legal framework determines a user’s access to the service
 * if the user is left with a clear understanding of the end to end application requirements and timeframes in the flat content page
 * if the user knows application requirements, such as documents needing to be uploaded when moving onto the apply pattern
 * an appropriate timeframe to commit to if the service falls outside of a statutory timeline to respond to the user
+* whether users are informed of next steps once they’ve reviewed information with partners
 * telling users they’re being diverted if you’re linking to a partner site
-* whether users are informed of next steps once they’ve reviewed information with partners
-* whether users are able to navigate back to Essex.gov.uk
-* whether the service is high risk or the situation is exceptional.
-If yes consider whether users need to go through to check eligibility
-* the best channel to offer a quick response

 ## Research considerations